gaolaowai/blogbuilder/README.md

 This repo is to hold/share code which I use for generating/updating my blog for my business website.
 It doesn't include any CSS, as the script focuses solely on the HTML structure.
 Styling is left to the end-user.

+### update Dec 30, 2024
+I'll probably be revamping this and re-writing in Rust. #ReWriteItInRust!
 # Assumptions
 This script assumes that you have the site structure of:
 "www" ---> "blog" ---> "index.html"  (where index.html is the directory list for your blog).
 I have included an example based off what I use for my site, www.maxya-it.com/blog